 In 2013, SMSU put together a record-breaking campaign, setting 13 single-season team records and playing a postseason game for the first time since 1990.
 The Mustangs finished with seven victories and placed fourth in the 16-team NSIC.
 It was the highest finish for the Mustangs in the NSIC since 1999, and also qualified for the Mineral Water Bowl for the first time in program history, appearing in just the third postseason game in team history.

-During the 2013 season, SMSU running back Tyler Tonderum set a school record with 2,145 yards rushing—ranking second in Division II—and became the first player in program history to be named a national finalist for the Harlon Hill Award, which is given to the top player in Division II.
+Running back Tyler Tonderum set a school record in 2013 with 2,145 yards rushing—ranking second in Division II—and became the first player in program history to be named a national finalist for the Harlon Hill Award, which is given to the top player in Division II.

 The SMSU offense set a school record with 6,295 total yards, averaging a school record 524.6 per game and also set the NSIC single-season record with 5,892 yards in NSIC games.